kyma-project/kyma/components/eventing-controller/README.md

 make run
 ```

-> currently we support a buildtag `local` to avoid setting incorrect ownerRefs in the PublisherProxy deployment when running the controller on a developers machine.
+> currently we support a buildtag `local` to avoid setting incorrect OwnerRefs in the PublisherProxy deployment when running the controller on a developer's machine.
+Essentially the PublisherProxy deployment remains in the cluster although the controller is removed due to no OwnerRef in the PublisherProxy deployment.